knative/docs/docs/concepts/overview.md

 type: "docs"
 ---

-This document contains a quick overview of Knative, what it is and how it is used.
+This document contains a quick overview of Knative.

 Knative (pronounced kay-native) is a set of open source components for [Kubernetes](https://kubernetes.io) that implements functionality to: